allendowling/DnDDiceRoller/README.md

 ## Introduction

 The Dice Roller App is a .NET-based application designed for Dungeons & Dragons (DnD) and other tabletop role-playing games (RPGs).
-It allows users to roll various types of dice, view roll history, and engage in multiplayer game sessions using SignalR for real-time interaction(Coming soon).
+It allows users to roll various types of dice, view roll history, and engage in multiplayer game sessions using SignalR for real-time interaction.

 ## Features